All Episodes

 You flip the script and make it Donald Trump doing all these things, you'd have a very different reaction in the news media.

-As we roll along, Sean Hannity show, uh, the Daily Caller has a piece out today that it appears the actual source for the most salacious allegation in that Trump dossier that you know the Russian hookers peeing on the bed, that one at the Ritz-Carlton is a longtime Hillary Clinton hitman, Cody Sharer.
+All right, as we roll along, Sean Hannity Show, the Daily Caller has a piece out today that it appears the actual source for the most salacious allegation in that Trump dossier, that, you know, the Russian hookers peeing on the bed, that one at the Ritz-Carlton, is a longtime Hillary Clinton hitman, Cody Shearer.

 Now, the core allegation in the memo is that the Russian spy agency, the FSB, had video footage of Trump engaging with prostitutes.